Descent098/basic-html/README.md

-# basic-html
+# Basic Web Technologies

-A Basic introduction to HTML for the static site hosting presentation
+An introduction to the basics of webpages